This Day In Literary History

 "The poet is a liar who always speaks the truth." - Jean Cocteau

-Today's video features the documentary 40 Minutes With Jean Cocteau.
+Today's video features Jean Cocteau speaking in 1962 - to people in the year 2000!
 In French with English subtitles.
 Enjoy!